 The processing of data from its source to its derived form.
 Typical transforms include XML Canonicalization [XML C14N] and XSLT [XSLT 2.0].

+XAdES, noun

+XAdES is a standard developed by ETSI built on [xmldsig], by incorporation of signed and unsigned qualifying properties, which fulfil certain common requirements (such as the long term validity of digital signatures, for instance) in a number of use cases.
+See [XADES]

 XSD schema, noun

 An XML document definition conforming to the W3C XML Schema language [XSD1][XSD2].